rakshithShetty/CG_assignments/Assgn1/assignment/README.txt

 # Did you do any extra credit work?
  - Used version control
+ - Implemented Rotation and scaling transforms.
+Use Q and E to rotate and +/- to scale the object
+ - Implement efficient normal transforms
+ - Rotation Animation using timers
 (Describe what you did and, if there was a substantial amount of work involved, how you did it.
 Also describe how to use/activate your extra features, if they are interactive.)

 # Are there any known problems/bugs remaining in your code?